louiskwt/teach-myself-cs/README.md

 3. As the week progresses, I feel like I need to focus more on building projects and actually doing something practical with the materials I'm learning.

+## 5 / 20 - 6 / 03

+1. SICP and CS61A offered me a better framework to reason about abstraction and tackle programming problems.
+Overall, I really enjoy doing the homework problems and lab assignments.

+2. Studying Math somehow helps me understand better about Higher Order Function.

+3. Moving forward, I would like to take more notes so that I can remember what I have learned.

 # Resources Section 🔗

 ## Programming